ArjunChidrawar/Violin-parts-classification-using-CNNs/README.md

 # violin-part-classifier
 NOTE: The data we used is confidential and cannot be uploaded here (Attained from the Cozio Archive).
-But please feel free to look at our code! \\
+But please feel free to look at our code! \n
-Credits: Worked with Nathaniel Tunggal on this project.
-We use a convolutional neural network to classify parts of a violin.
+Credits: Worked with Nathaniel Tunggal on this project. \n We use a convolutional neural network to classify parts of a violin.
 This program makes 11 different classifications listed below:
     back: violin_back